AGC (OTCMKTS:ASGLY) Issues FY 2022 Earnings Guidance

-AGC (OTCMKTS:ASGLY) last issued its earnings results on Tuesday, February 8th.
-The company reported ($0.04) earnings per share for the quarter.
-AGC had a return on equity of 11.01% and a net margin of 9.03%.
-The company had revenue of $4.08 billion for the quarter.
-As a group, sell-side analysts expect that AGC will post 1.06 EPS for the current year.
+AGC (OTCMKTS:ASGLY) last issued its quarterly earnings results on Tuesday, February 8th.
+The company reported ($0.04) earnings per share (EPS) for the quarter.
+The firm had revenue of $4.08 billion for the quarter.
+AGC had a net margin of 9.03% and a return on equity of 11.01%.
+On average, equities research analysts predict that AGC will post 1.06 earnings per share for the current year.

 AGC, Inc engages in the manufacture and sale of glass, electronic materials, and chemicals.
 It operates through the following segments: Glass, Electronics, Chemicals, Ceramics and Other.
 The Glass segment provides security glass, fire-resistant glass, heat insulating glass, and automotive glass.
 The Electronics segment offers glass for display panels, optical thin film products, opto-electronic materials, synthetic quartz products, semiconductor components, and lighting products.